choderalab/wetlab-protocols/Molecular_Biology/protocols/PCR.md

 - 10 uL of Master Mix

 ###NOTES:
-- Still having trouble with the labeling format, but the barcode should have all of the relevent data
+- Still having trouble with the labeling format, but the barcode should have all of the relevant data
 - Will switch over to tip